Unity-Technologies/com.unity.multiplayer.docs/docs/basics/scenemanagement/inscene-placed-networkobjects.md

   - During the client's first synchronization after a client has their connection approved.
   - When a server spawns a new NetworkObject.
 - A NetworkObject has been parented (or a parent removed).
  - The server can override the `NetworkBehaviour.OnNetworkObjectParentChanged` method and adjust the transform values when that is invoked.
-   - These transform changes will be synchronized with clients via the `ParentSyncMessage`